mirzaghaderi/IdeoKar/README.md

 <figure>
     <img src="Figure 9.jpg" style="width: 100%;" alt="Figure 9" />
   <figcaption aria-hidden="true">
-    Figure 9: Circular comparative genomic ideogram generated using the Ideogram plugin of IdeoKar2, showing chromosome-scale genomic features and supposed interchromosomal relationships between Oryza sativa and Plantago major.
+    Figure 9: Circular comparative genomic ideogram generated using the Genomic Ideogram plugin of IdeoKar2, showing chromosome-scale genomic features and supposed interchromosomal relationships between Oryza sativa and Plantago major.
 Chromosomes are arranged in a circular layout and labeled with chromosome/linkage-group identifiers, with genomic coordinates indicated by the outer tick marks.
-For O. sativa, gene density is shown as a blue-to-red quantitative track, together with an additional gene-density profile.
+For O. sativa, gene density is shown as a blue-to-red track, together with an additional gene-density profile.
 For P. major, gene, exon, CDS, and mRNA density tracks are displayed using distinct colors.
 Long non-coding RNA (lncRNA) features are indicated in magenta, while selected annotated features are displayed with labels and connector lines.
   </figcaption>
 </figure>